paddyjclancy/devops_notes/security.md

 	- Use Ansible Vault service
 	- Set as Environment Variables
 	- Use `.gitignore`

+SQL Injections can occur when a database has open access.
+Data can be potentially added which may thereby corrupt / compromise the database.
+Secure firewalls are a must

 Careful use of `.gitignore` and Ansible vaults (or equivalents) will assist as backup in maintaining a high level of internal security for these objects. as files.